The Yankee franchise represents the worst side of modern baseball and is thus the fittest of villains in the cosmic drama embodied by the game.

-Alex Rodriguez embodies the modern New York Yankee franchise: undeniably talented but also cocky, self-obsessed, overpaid, and willing to win at any cost.
+And though he was released by the team back in 2016, Alex Rodriguez still embodies the modern New York Yankee franchise: undeniably talented but also cocky, self-obsessed, overpaid, and willing to win at any cost.
 And that cost sometimes involves cheating.

 “During baseball’s steroid era,” SFGate concludes, “26 who played for the New York Yankees —14 pitchers and 12 position players —have been implicated in the use of performance-enhancing drugs, more than any other team.”
 We will leave aside the complicated discussion of illegal PED use during baseball’s Steroid Era, when every team was tainted to some degree.
 But it is well worth noting here that the Yankees led the way when it came to finding ways outside the rules to win games through the use of banned substances.
 Indeed, it should be kept in mind that the Yankees won five of their 27 World Series victories during the Steroid Era (roughly 1991-2009).